regnarg/bc/text/mdsync.md

 perform a binary search on the sequence numbers to find the longest common prefix by comparing corresponding prefix XORs.
 Then both sides can simply exchange the remaining suffixes and merge them into their sequences, updating the neccesary prefix XORs.
-Presumably the error has occured recently so the suffixes than need to be fixed should not be long.
+Presumably the error has occured recently so the suffixes that need to be fixed should not be long.